sudakos-pingpong/start-awscli-easily/README.md

 # start-awscli-easily
-The scripts and aliases to use aws cli easily
+The scripts and aliases to use aws cli easily.